saberespoder/sep-guidelines-draft/doc/index.md

 ![dropdown](img/dropdown.jpg)

 Dropdown buttons display multiple choices.
 The button displays the current state and a down arrow.
-Do not dublicate content in the button (selected choice) and available choices.
+Do not duplicate content in the button (selected choice) and available choices.

 ```HTML
 <div class="dropdown">